Automattic/jetpack/readme.txt

 **Improved compatibility**

+* WordPress 5.5: ensure that Jetpack's Autoupdate feature is fully compatible with the autoupdate feature introduced in the new version of WordPress.

 **Bug fixes**

 * Admin Page: avoid blank dashboard when some specific notices (such as Offline mode) are displayed.